 Some news stories make me shudder.
 These include what seem to be the growing number of reports of lost Alzheimer’s patients — older men and women who’ve wandered by foot or car and are lost for hours, sometimes days.

-You may recall last November’s tragic news story about 72-year-old Ronald Westbrook of Chickamauga, Ga., who was shot dead after he walked about three miles in the middle of the night and knocked on a stranger’s door.
+You may recall the tragic news story about 72-year-old Ronald Westbrook of Chickamauga, Ga., in Nov.
+2015, who was shot dead after he walked about three miles in the middle of the night and knocked on a stranger’s door.

 The blog, A Place for Mom, reports that six in every 10 people with Alzheimer’s exhibit wandering behavior.
 And, it notes, the Alzheimer’s Association says that if wanderers are not found within 24 hours, “up to half will suffer serious injury or death.”